abiiranathan/epollix/README.md

 sudo pacman -S cjson
 ```

-> In the due course of time, I will try to make these dependencies optional and provide a simple way to install them using the CMake build system or a script.

 ## Run the example
 After building the library, you can run the example server by running the following commands: